NandeeshKumara-H/online-property-system/walkthrough.md

 -   **Multer**: Image upload support.
 -   **Admin System**: Approval workflow for properties.
 -   **Responsive Design**: Works on mobile and desktop.

+## Debugging Mobile OTP

+### 1. Improved Error Handling
+**File:** `public/js/login.js` & `public/js/api.js`
+- Added detailed error reporting to the frontend.
+- If the server returns an error (like a 500 crash or a 404 page), the alert will now tell you exactly what happened instead of just saying "Error sending OTP".

+## Verification Steps

+### Manual Verification (User Required)
+1.  **Deploy to Render**: The changes have been pushed.
+Wait for the deployment to finish.
+2.  **Test Signup Again**:
+    -   Go to the Signup page on your live site.
+    -   Try to send the OTP again.
+    -   **Read the Alert**: If it fails, the alert will now show a specific error message (e.g., "Server returned non-JSON response: 500 Internal Server Error").
+    -   **Report the Error**: Please tell me exactly what the new alert says.
+This will help me pinpoint the issue.